Hackers release another 1,000 Belarusian police officers' names after OMON again ratchets up violence at weekend rallies

 The authorities continue to cross new red lines each week.
 Women were largely left in peace until a week ago but are now being snatched and bundled into paddy wagons.

-Nina Baginskaya, the iconic 73-year old pensioner who has been protesting against Belarus' self-appointed president Alexander Lukashenko for decades, has essentially been exempt from arrest.
+Nina Baginskaya, the iconic 73-year old pensioner who has been protesting against Belarus' self-appointed President Alexander Lukashenko for decades, has essentially been exempt from arrest.
 But she was briefly detained during the woman’s march on Saturday for the first time, although she was released after a few hours.
 Over the last two decades, she has run up a bill of over $20,000 in fines for her political actions, which in Belarus where the average income is only $500 a month, is a fortune.
 The courts have docked half of her pension each month to pay off the backlog and she will have earned a new penalty this weekend for participating in an unauthorised rally.

 OMON used pepper spray on the protesters for the first time in Brest where the clashes were jarringly brutal.
 Local OMON were outnumbered and got into a stand-off with protesters until reinforcements arrived.
 One officer walked up to the crowd and began to shoot pepper spray into faces.
 In a later incident, when the police were losing control of the situation, an officer fired a shot from a rifle into the air.
 The Ministry of the Interior later claimed that it was a blank round.
 This is the second report of officers firing a gun into the air.
 A similar incident was recorded at a rally a week earlier.